srohit0/CORDIC/README.md

 operation by shift operation.
 Hence the only costly operation left is addition.
 So adders are the heart of CORDIC architecture.

-The Free-CORDIC core uses three different adders, i.e. CLA (Carry Look-ahead Adder), RCA (Ripple Carry Adder)and a combination of CLA and RCA.
+The CORDIC core uses three different adders, i.e. CLA (Carry Look-ahead Adder), RCA (Ripple Carry Adder)and a combination of CLA and RCA.
 Combination of CLA and RCA means small sets of CLAs connected through rippling carry-out and carry-ins.
 All the three architectures have their area versus efficiency